Product Idea |

 4. also based on the instruction, move the tape 1 symbol left or right or exit the program

 The cycle continues until the machine stops.
-This way it can execute any computer algorithm.
+This way it can execute any computer algorithm – so it's technically a computer, although it works a bit differently than the electronic ones we use every day.

 About the model